 Cravings for alcohol are also common.
 Many people experience this initial stage of alcohol withdrawal anytime they don’t drink for a few hours (often while asleep).
 This can cause a person to “need” a drink first thing in the morning.

-Days 2-3 of alcohol detox
+Days 2-3 of alcohol withdrawal

 Withdrawal symptoms typically peak during this time period, and people often suffer from anxiety, nausea, fast heartbeat, and vomiting.